Strange Occasion: First segment

-Giobatta is an Italian immigrant in the Netherlands, who barely earns a living selling castagnaccio to the locals.
-While checking his pockets during a night robbery, some muggers discover Giobatta is well-endowed and take him to the owner of a nightclub, who forcibly hires him as a live sex performer.
-While the profits improve the livelihood of Giobatta and his unaware wife Piera, their sexual life suffers.
+Giobatta and Piera are a couple of Italian immigrants in the Netherlands, who barely earn a living selling castagnaccio to the locals.
+While checking his pockets during a night robbery, some muggers discover Giobatta is well-endowed and take him to the owner of a nightclub, who forcibly hires him as a live sex performer, unbeknownst to Piera.
+While the profits improve the couple's livelihood, their sexual life suffers.
 When Piera finds out about Giobatta's moonlighting, she allows him to continue on the condition that she be the female performer.
 Seeing as Giobatta is too shy to perform with Piera in public, the nightclub owner demotes him to doorman and hires another male performer for Piera.

 Second segment

-Antonio is a man who has the taboo of sex.
-When his wife and daughter go on holiday, at the door of the house of Antonio knocks the beautiful Cristina, a Swedish girl, the daughter of a friend of his.
-Antonio begins to fall in love, and so Cristina falls in love with him too.
-That night the two have sex, and the day after Cristina, believing that Antonio has a very clear conception of sex, tells him that his wife made love with her father.
-Antonio, indignant, doesn't... welcome his wife.
+When Antonio's wife and daughter go on holiday, Cristina, a Swedish girl, knocks on his door.
+The two fall in love and have sex.
+The day after, Cristina, believing that Antonio has a very clear conception of sex, tells him that his wife had sex with her father.